The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply

-\para{Takeaways.} In summary, our results show that the misrepresentation of ad inventory, and the dark pooling in particular, by misinformation sites seems to play a role in their ability to monetize their ad inventory through reputed brands.
-We found that the ad inventory of misinformation websites that use dark pooling are more likely to be bought by reputable brands.
-While interpreting our results, it should be noted that we can only observe the false negatives of brand safety services that an advertiser might use.
-Put differently, it is not possible to accurately deduce the success of brand safety services because of our fundamental inability to publicly observe their true positives.
+\para{Takeaways.} In summary, our results show that the misrepresentation of ad inventory by misinformation websites seems to be correlated with their ability to monetize their ad inventory through reputable brands.
+We found that the ad inventory of misinformation websites that use dark pooling is more likely to be bought by reputable brands.
+The limited responses from reputable brands suggest that they do not want to advertise on misinformation websites and employ brand safety features to this end.